revathskumar/blog.revathskumar.com/_posts/2019-08-02-in-search-of-a-height-adjustable-standing-desk.md

 # <a class="anchor" name="feather-lite" href="#feather-lite"><i class="anchor-icon"></i></a>Feather lite

-[Feather lite](featherlite) is the first one I went to see the demo.
+[Feather lite][featherlite] is the first one I went to see the demo.
 They had both manual and electic.
 Personally, I felt it bit expensive and take 1 month to ship.
 Also they don't offer any free home delivery.
 Different showrooms had different prices, so I recommend to take quotation from multiple showrooms.